Leviathan321/opensbt-core/README.md

 ```

 Further we implement a [criticality function](evaluation/critical.py) by implementing the interface class *Critical* to indicate when a scenario is considered fault-revealing/critical.
-The corresponding eval function receives as input the fitness value(s) and the simulation output to declare based on this whether a scenario is critical: (here: when min distance < 0.5 m , ego velocity > 0 (inverted sign)).
+The corresponding eval function receives as input the fitness value(s) and the simulation output to declare based on this whether a scenario is critical: (here: when 1) a collision ocurred, 2) min distance < 0.5m or 3) ego velocity > 0 (inverted sign)).

 ```python